bluerobotics/retired-ardusub-docs/pages/initial-setup.md

 <img src="/images/qgc/firmware-2.png" class="img-responsive img-center" />

 Press "OK" at the top right and you will be prompted to select the firmware file (which will probably be named "ArduSub-v2.px4").
-Make sure you [download the most recent firmware](http://firmware.ardusub.com) and choose it here.
+Make sure you download the most recent [stable firmware](http://firmware.ardusub.com/Sub/stable/v3.4/) and choose it here.

 The firmware will upload the Pixhawk and you'll see the following printout and success message.